 We had a wonderful time, despite the fact that the weather forecast wasn't terrific.
 But the skies cooperated and we didn't have any problems.
 We arrived about a half hour after the park opened, and left about an hour before closing.
 We rode the rides, played games, ate lots of food, and even did a little shopping.
 It was a good thing my daughter brought a friend, because I couldn't do all of the intense roller coasters anymore.

 On the long drive home, I thought of the trip and all of the things that went well.
 But I also thought about some of the things that didn't go as planned.

 While the trip was a blast, there are five things that I wish we had done to make it go that much smoother.
 Read on to discover how to get the most out of your trip to Cedar Point, including some unexpected highlights that we discovered.

 Mistake 1: Not Staying Overnight If You Don't Live Close By

-We live about 2 1/2 hours away from the park, so we decided to hit the road early and get there when it opened.
-But trying to get two teens to get up early isn't that easy, so we arrived a little later than planned.
+We live about 2.5 hours away from the park, so we decided to hit the road early and get there when it opened.
+But trying to get two teens out of bed early isn't that easy, so we arrived a little later than planned.

 Had I done some more research, I would have realized that there are hotels all around the area.
 A number of them have deals with the park that provide for extra visiting hours and are within walking distance.

-That would have been much more convenient than driving a total of about 5 hours round trip in one day.
+That would have been much more convenient than driving a total of about five hours roundtrip in one day.
 Next time we go, I think we'll spend the extra money and stay the night.